Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/writingiosp/lightning_example.md

 {% endcapture %}
 {{ rmd | markdownify }}

-For more information on registering an IOSP, see the [IOSP details](#registering-an-iosp) docs.
+For more information on registering an IOSP, see the [runtime loading](runtime_loading.html#register-an-ioserviceprovider)

 Once your IOSP is registered, calling `NetcdfFiles.open` or `NetcdfDatasets.open` on the provided [data file](netcdfJava_tutorial/writingiosp/lightningData.txt) will use your implementation.